nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ![](images/addsubject_sequence_uml.jpg)

 Step 2.
-The user executes the command ``listsubjects`` to view the subjects currently stored in the application.
+The user executes the command ``listsubject`` to view the subjects currently stored in the application.

 Step 3.
 Once the user has chosen a subject, he/she can execute the command ``addcard s/SUBJECTINDEX q/QUESTION a/ANSWER`` to add a flashcard into the subject.